Aims of the Trust

 In 2005 the Trust recognised that with no prospect of public funding the full restoration of the pier could not be achieved.
 Instead it settled on looking for a solution that would combine blending preservation of the heritage of the pier with the creation of heritage for the future.
 The objects of the Trust allow for a new feature provided that the Trust does its best to retain as much of the heritage as is practical and financially feasible.
 The i360 provides that perfect solution; its exquisite design and advanced technology are considered wholly appropriate for the site – a vertical pier.

-The Trust believes that now the British Airways i360 is operating there will be new interest in developing the pier itself.
-It would be a contemporary interpretation of the West Pier, like the British Airways i360, reflecting the high standards of design and advanced technology used by the designer of the pier, Eugenius Birch.
+The Trust believes that now the Brighton i360 is operating there will be new interest in developing the pier itself.
+It would be a contemporary interpretation of the West Pier, like the Brighton i360, reflecting the high standards of design and advanced technology used by the designer of the pier, Eugenius Birch.

 Anyone can become a member of the Trust.
 The membership fee is modest but it helps keep the organisation afloat and is an important statement of support during this transitional period.